khaleej-vacc/documentation-site/docs/Pilot Briefings/Bahrain International Airport (OBBI)/Arrivals.md

 ## Initial Contact
 As the pilot of your aircraft it is your responsibility to ensure you have listened to the **A-ATIS (Automatic Terminal Information Service)** so you know the active runways, current weather and any other operational information at the airfield.

-When either the En-Route Controller or Approach Controller asks you to contact them you should do so immediately.
 On initial contact with the controller you should provide the following information:

 - Callsign